anosharahim/myna-voice-ai/README.md

 step 1: Create an interface that takes as input a URL to a blogpost.

-step 2: It converts the text into audio using text-to-speech model and stores the audio in a database if it does not already exist.
+step 2: It converts the text into audio using text-to-speech model. step 2.5 stores the audio in a database if it does not already exist.
+-- figure out how to store big audiofiles for users

 step3: Incorporate voice detection while audio is playing, so when voice is detected, pause audio and start converting voice input to text.